Materials-Consortia/OPTIMADE/optimade.md

-Furthermore, there is a set of OPTIONAL constructs that allows searches to be formulated over the values in correlated positions in multiple multi-valued properties.
-This type of filter may be useful if one, e.g., has one multi-valued property of elements and another of an element count.
+Furthermore, there is a set of OPTIONAL constructs that allows searches to be formulated over the values in correlated positions in multiple list properties.
+This type of filter may be useful if one, e.g., has one list property of elements and another of an element count.

 * `id1:id2:...
 HAS val1:val2:...`